TeamPiccolo/piccolo2-server/docs/installation.rst

 The default configuration file can be found in the source code to piccolo.PiccoloConfig.py.
 Copy and paste this text into the file in the pdata directory: /home/pi/piccolo/pdata.

 The shutter channels upwelling and downwelling must be defined.
+(Channel names should be case insensitive, so upwelling and Upwelling refer to the same channel.)
 Currently shutters are not implemented, so set the shutter to -1 for all channels.

 ==============
 Piccolo Server